 SEAN: And then there’s Yen, not arriving at Midtown but arriving everywhere else.
 First off, we have a digital Light Novel, Another (which I believe is Part 1 of 2) hitting Kindle and Nook.
 Horror has sold quite well for Yen, and so we’re going to continue to see more of it – I think the manga adaptation of this is due out in the summer.
 It has supposedly dead students who aren’t quite the urban legend folks thought, creepiness, and lots and lots of corpses.

-MELINDA: Well, hm, that sounds like it might be fun.
+MJ: Well, hm, that sounds like it might be fun.

 The 2nd omnibus of Blood Lad is out.
 The first one wasn’t a huge hit with me, but I liked it better than I expected, and I’m hoping for good things for this one as well.
 Though I’m sure it will have lots of fanservice as well.
 As these titles often do.

 MICHELLE: I’m actually interested to read this too, after the intrigued reactions volume one received ’round these parts.